MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 Updates to existing scripts
 ===
 ### BULK
+**DAIL REPORT**
+The DAIL Report will now create a second worksheet in the Excel report that has counts for each worker's DAILs, including total DAILs and any of the DAIL types selected. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2574*

 **REVW/MONT CLOSURES**
 Adding logic to avoid case noting confusing lines about programs closing when those programs are not on the case. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2565*

+### DAIL
+**FINANCIAL ORIENTATION DATE MISSING**
+Fixing error which prevent the script from starting. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2581*

 ### NOTES
 **CSR**